-The admissions numbers (AN) for entry in the academic year are shown in appendix 1.
+The admissions numbers (PAN) for entry in the academic year are detailed in appendix 1.

-Special Educational Needs Resource Units
+Special Educational Needs: Resource Units in mainstream schools

 Special Educational Needs resource units are located within a number of schools in Newham.
-Each is designed for children with particular diagnosed special educational needs including complex needs and severe communication difficulties.
+These are designed for children with particular diagnosed special educational needs including complex needs and severe communication difficulties.